Personalized PCA: Decoupling Shared and Unique Features: Are Global and Local PCs Identifiable?

-Remember we model global and local PCs as mutually vertical features, such property can be formally characterised by the following assumption. \begin{assumption} (Orthogonality of global and local PCs) Let $\bm{\Pi}_g$ be the global projection matrix, $\bm{\Pi}_{(i)}$'s the local projection matrices.
-We assume the population covariance matrix on client $i$, $\bm{\Sigma}_{(i)}$, has the following structure:
+Remember, we model global and local PCs as mutually vertical features; such property can be formally characterized by the following assumption. \begin{assumption} (Orthogonality of global and local PCs) Let $\matPi_g$ be the global projection matrix, $\matPi_{(i)}$'s the local projection matrices.
+We assume that